 KIDEPO VALLEY NATIONAL PARK

 Located in the northern part of Uganda and lies in the semi-arid valleys of Uganda and Sudan.
 Cause of the long journey that connects you to the national park, many find it hard and expensive to make it there hence having a few visitors that visit the National Park.
-It harbours a number of 77 mammal species and 475 bird species.
-This is the park you also get the chance to see the big game such Leopard, Elephant, Lion among others.
+It harbors a number of 77 mammal species and 475 bird species.
+This is the park you also get the chance to see the big game such as Leopard, Elephant, Lion among others.
 Just like Bwindi Impenetrable forest Kidepo has been recognized on media platforms where it was ranked among the best wild landscape to visit in Africa in 2012.
-With the flat landscape Kidepo is sited on, its gives you a very beautiful view cause you get to see all that is possible from a distance.
+With the flat landscape, Kidepo is sited on, it gives you a very beautiful view cause you get to see all that is possible from a distance.
 Activities that you can carry out while in Kidepo: game drive, birding cultural encounters where you meet the Karamojong commonly known as Uganda’s Masaai.

 MGAHINGA NATIONAL PARK

 Located in the southern part of Uganda, Mgahinga is covered by 33km2 making It Uganda’s smallest National park.
 It’s famously known for harboring Uganda’s endangered mountain gorillas.
 And also known for its Golden monkeys another rare species of primates in Uganda.
 In Mgahinga is also where you find the Virunga ranges that lie along the border region of Uganda, Congo, and Rwanda and this has also become another centerpiece of attraction cause many visits the place in order to stand at a point where you stationed in three different countries at the same time.
 Activities that can be carried out while in Mgahinga: birding, cultural encounters with the famous Batwa.